unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

   This can happen if your site is requires password authentication, or if we cannot access it for other reasons.

-- The uns.network **URL_Checker** service provider was unable to connect to your server.
+- The unikname.network **URL_Checker** service provider was unable to connect to your server.

   Make sure that your server is not down, and that your domain is resolving correctly, and try again.